 Do your game and your life a huge favor, and attend to your spiritual life.
 Having your spiritual life in check will enable you to handle the adversities of life better.
 When a sense of meaning and purpose is realized, hope and optimism flourish, leading to a more positive outlook on life.
 This outlook will enrich your entire life, even on the hardwood.

 11. Stay Hydrated

 Dehydration can not only have a devastating effect on your in-game energy level but your health as well.
 Staying on top of your water intake is not just important; it’s essential.
 If you reach the point of thirst, you are slightly dehydrated.
 Stave off the desire for water by drinking it throughout the day and also by potentially considering an electrolyte powder to even better help with hydration.

 12. Supplement Your Basketball Training

-Enhancing your game with cross-training exercise is not only a good idea; it is of the utmost importance.
+Enhancing your game with cross-training exercises is not only a good idea; it is of the utmost importance.
 When you cross-train basketball energy systems, train functional movements, and strength train large muscle groups, you improve your power, strength, and explosiveness.
 This will prevent muscular imbalances, not to mention reduce your risk of injury.
 Be careful not to overdo it.
 Too much ballistic training, jumping, and other plyometric work without enough rest will lead to injury.
 A stretching program can also go a long way in keeping you out of the trainer’s office and on the court.

 13. Keep Your Vitamin D Level Up

 Eating foods rich in vitamin D (wild-caught salmon, cod liver oil, and swordfish), taking vitamin D3 supplements, and getting enough sunlight is essential to reaching optimal health.
 With a heavy dose of school and basketball practice dominating your schedule, sunlight can become a real challenge to obtain.
 Vitamin D from sunlight strengthens your immune system, warding off various diseases, and helps reduce the risk of depression.

 14. Check Your Inflammatory Markers – Critical For Basketball Players